What is Marjolin ulcer?

 Who gets Marjolin ulcers?

-Marjolin ulcers occur on average around 30 years after an injury to the skin that results in a scar or an ulcer (range 10 to 75 years) .
-Rarely, an acute Marjolin ulcer may develop between six weeks and one year of injury.
+Marjolin ulcers occur on average around 30 years after an injury to the skin that results in a scar or an ulcer (range 10–75 years) .
+Rarely, an acute Marjolin ulcer may develop between 6 weeks and 1 year of injury.
 It is estimated that around 2% of thermal burns scars and 0.7% of osteomyelitic lesions develop into Marjolin ulcers .

 Marjolin ulcer can affect people of all ages, most commonly between 40 and 60 years of age.
-Men are two to three times more likely be diagnosed with Marjolin ulcer than women .
+Men are 2–3 times more likely be diagnosed with Marjolin ulcer than women .
 All races and skin types can develop Marjolin ulcers.

 The most common sites for Marjolin ulcers are the legs and feet.
 The ulcers can also form on the head and neck .